wbailey/wbailey.github.io/source/_posts/2014-02-12-my-first-hand-experience-with-sexism.markdown

 > women?"

 Wait, what?
 Did he really just ask that question?
-Before I could even get a word out about how it wasn't the first thing on my mind he shares this gem:
+Before I could even get a word out about how it wasn't the first thing on my mind he kept talking.

-> "The reason why is that women are incapable of making the tough decisions necessary to run a
-> profitable company on low margins."

-He didn't stop there believe it or not.
 I had no time to react or chime in because he just kept going.
-He was almost shouting out me for the next 5-10 minutes as he rambled on and on defending his initial position that women were incapable.
+He was almost shouting out me for the next 5-10 minutes as he rambled on and on stating that women were incapable and defending this ridiculous position.

+> "Women are incapable of making the tough decisions necessary to run a profitable company on low
+> margins." - Shit for Brains CEO of a Women's Product Retailer

 You should know this about me.
 I don't do well around _alpha males_.
-I personally think saying your an _alpha male_ is as inexcusable justification for being an asshole.
+I personally think saying you are this type of person is an inexcusable justification for being an asshole.
 I don't have time for it and don't want to be associated with people like this.
 I choose to lead by example and just quietly walk away and ignore these people rather than argue or fight back.

 Now you understand while he was ranting I didn't say anything.
 I just sat there, first completely stunned, then waiting patiently and politely for him to finish.
 It was easy to surmise this guy was